galarragas/spray-funnel/README.md

 ## Usage

+There are two main types of usage of the library: creating a throtteling actor during the pipeline definition to wrap the HTTP transport or using AKKA extensions

+### Inline Wrapping of HTTP Actor Passed to `sendReceive`

 A very simple way of using this library is to specify the throttling setting in the sendReceive pipeline definition like shown below

 ```scala